Wintellect/MSLearn/Introduction to Git/includes/8-resolve-merge-conflicts.md

 	git push
 	```

-	This time it should work, unless "master" on the remote changed again while Bob was working.

 1. Open Bob's **index.html** in your browser.
 How many furry felines do you see?
 If you opened Alice's **index.html** right now, how many cats would you see?

 Finish up by switching back to Alice, doing a `git pull`, opening Alice's **index.html** in your browser, and confirming that Alice sees two cats, too.